Besano Formation: General geology

-As its name indicates, the sediments of the Grenzbitumenzone are bituminous, rich in organic matter to the point that they burn readily.
+As its name indicates, the sediments of the formation are bituminous, rich in organic matter to the point that they burn readily.
 Grey laminated (finely-layered) dolomite with about 20% organic matter comprises the majority of the formation.
 The width of laminae in these dolomite layers vary widely from sub-millimeter to sub-centimeter scales, as a function of mineral or grain size variation.
 Invertebrate fossils and isolated quartz grains are common in the dolomite, while vertebrates and radiolarian molds are preserved less often.
 Finely-laminated black shale with up to 40% organic matter makes up a smaller portion.
 Radiolarians and vertebrate fossils are common in the shale.
 However, invertebrates are practically absent, and crystals of dolomite and detrital quartz are rare.
 These major dolomite or shale layers show very little evidence of bioturbation or disturbance.
 Pyrite is present but uncommon, likely a consequence of low iron availability.
 The organic matter can be characterized as type II kerogen, enriched in hopane and porphyrin compounds, though strongly depleted in Carbon-13.
 These biomarkers, when combined, indicate that most of the organic material was derived from cyanobacteria.

 Other sediments and rock types are uncommon in the formation.
 Thin layers of fine-grained laminated dolomite with a white color extend over a wide area.
 They have very little organic matter and instead contain shell fragments and peloids.
 This white dolomite likely represents distal turbidite deposits, collapsed from nearby carbonate sources.
 A similar origin is inferred for massive (unbedded) dolomite layers, which have a porous texture and heterogenous grain sizes.
 There is some evidence of reworking, as thin dolomite layers rarely show wavy layering or are ripped up into clasts by deep currents.
 The black shale layers occasionally preserve bands of chert, derived from radiolarian blooms.
 Numerous narrow bentonite layers (volcanic tuffs) occur throughout the formation.
 They are mostly composed of illite and montmorillonite, with occasional crystals of sanidine.
 Unlike most Triassic tuffs from the Southern Alps, plagioclase crystals are completely absent.